 The next chapter should be up soon, I hope you all have had a fantastic start to 2012!

 Until next time,

-Anonymous asked: Will the next chapter be up soon maybe? :)
+Anonymous said: Will the next chapter be up soon maybe? :)

 yes! hopefully!
 I was just thinking about that today.
 With Christmas and New Years and everything, I’ve had trouble finding time to write.
 I’ll get started now.